shiomachisoft/PicoSen/README.md

+*It was created using pico-sdk and C language without using MicroPython or Arduino IDE.

 (1) The microcontroller board uses Raspberry Pico W.
 (2) Pico W sends the following sensor data via a TCP socket at 5-second intervals.
     - (a) GPIO input value